Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 36,081 people, 14,018 houses or apartments, and a median cost of homes of $740,803, Issaquah house prices are not only among the most expensive in Washington, Issaquah real estate also is some of the most expensive in all of America.
+With a population of 37,322, 14,291 total housing units (homes and apartments), and a median house value of $771,037, Issaquah house prices are not only among the most expensive in Washington, Issaquah real estate also is some of the most expensive in all of America.

 Relative to Washington, our data show that Issaquah's latest annual appreciation rate is higher than 80% of the other cities and towns in Washington.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Issaquah differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Issaquah - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Issaquah real estate investment or home purchase decisions.

 |$717,001 - $1,076,000||30.2|

 |$574,001 - $717,000||17.5|

 |$143,001 - $287,000||7.1|

 |$0 - $72,000||1.3|

 Last 12 Months: